mmallicoat/midtown-rain/docs/Notes.rst

 Todo
 ----

-*   Collect times of images.
-For each, find the nearest observation and record the Raining/Not binary variable.
-    This variable could be added to the 'images.csv' file.
 *   Figure out which algorithm to use to train the model;
     Convolutional NN?
 *   Find library to implement training algorithm, etc.